strakhov/Yandex_Practicum_projects/ML_1 mobile tariff recommendation/README.md

 **Mobile tariff recommendation**

 Mobile provider Megaline has noticed that a lot of their clients are using old tariffs.
-We need to build the recommendation system which analizes clients behavior and offers a new tariff to a client - tariff Smart of Ultra.
+We need to build the recommendation system which analyzes clients behavior and offers a new tariff to a client - Smart of Ultra.

 We have the dataset of users behavior which use 2 tariffs.
 We should find users behavior patterns to build ML-algorithm recommending a new tariff.